 Keep the following tips in mind as you prepare to search Lexis:

-Within the single search box (not in the search widgets appearing on the bottom of the main LexisNexis screen) you can use the following search aids to refine your search:
+Within the search box you can use the following search aids to refine your search:

 /n command (where “n” equals any number you specify between 2 and 255)